The SchutzStaffel or SS was formed in April 1925 as a section of the SA and functioned as a personal bodyguard for the NSDAP leader, Adolf Hitler.

 In early 1945 when it became clear that Germany would lose the war, members of the SS-TK were given orders to destroy evidence of the camps’ existence.
 Camps were destroyed and surviving inmates were taken on forced ‘death marches’.

 At the end of the war many leading members of the SS committed suicide.
-Those that were captured were tried and the Nuremburg war crimes trials, many of those found guilty were executed.
+Those that were captured were tried and the Nurenburg war crimes trials, many of those found guilty were executed.
 Some members of the SS escaped Germany and fled to South America.